ivotron/popper2-paper/paper/paper.md

 script: popper run -f wf.yml
 ```

-By setting up CI for Popper workflows, users can continuously validate changes made to their workflows and also protect their workflows from getting outdated due to reasons such as outdated dependencies, outdated container images, broken links, etc.
+By setting up CI for Popper workflows, users can continuously validate changes made to their workflows and also protect their workflows from getting outdated due to reasons such as outdated dependencies, outdated container images, and broken links.

 # Discussion {#sec:result}